andyfam/javascript/readme.md

 # map

 Map() methond is used for iterate the elements in an array, and apply a function to each element, then return an new array.

+# filter

+Filter() method fiter the elements in an array based on a function.